Secure payment methods may include credit cards, digital wallets, ACHs, and prepaid cards. Less secure methods include cash and debit transactions.

 By using a prepaid card for online transactions, individuals can keep their primary bank account information separate from digital purchases.

-Learn about security and protection with PayPal.
+Learn more about security and protection with PayPal.